top of page

 After Yang Guang, one of the most controversial monarchs in the history of China, ascended to the throne, he started his radical governance and became the sovereign with outstanding achievements and destruction.

-He migrated Sui's capital city from Daxing to Luoyang.
-He implemented many other grand construction projects, including the 2700 km long Great Canal, large-scale royal roads, and the lengthening of the Great Wall.
+Meanwhile, he also implemented many other grand construction projects, including the 2700 km long Great Canal, large-scale royal roads, and the lengthening of the Great Wall.

 Stone Lion Unearthed from the Ruins of Palace in City Luoyang of the Sui Dynasty